Nemocas/AbstractAlgebra.jl/docs/src/constructors.md

 n = BigInt(123)
 ```

-Note that a number litteral too big to fit in an `Int` or `Int128` automatically creates
+Note that a number literal too big to fit in an `Int` or `Int128` automatically creates
 a `BigInt`:

 ```julia